-Digital Disruption: Sounds Like Just Another Buzzword—Until it Happens to Your Company (Part 1)
+Digital Disruption: Sounds Like Just Another Buzzword—Until it Happens (Part 1)

 (This is the first installment of a two-part series featuring Mike Wade @mwade100, author of Digital Vortex: How Today’s Market Leaders Can Beat Disruptive Competitors at Their Own Game and Orchestrating Transformation.
 In this timely series, Wade reveals how to deal with digital disruption and successfully execute a digital transformation strategy.)